-It is important to remember that the world of a two year old is very different to ours.
+It is important to remember that the world of a 2-year-old is very different to ours.
 They are hugely fascinated by the things that we might find mundane and ordinary, such as stones, fallen leaves, drains, and people they see regularly.
 They enjoy being active and refining their developing physical skills.

 When we plan to take this group of children out, it will be important to remember what interests them.
 They live in the now and find sitting in buggies for, in their eyes, long periods of time frustrating.
 It is therefore best to use the very local environment for outings for this group of children.
 Getting to know their immediate locality will help them to feel connected to the area and develop their confidence.
 For young children, the journey is often the most important aspect as it provides so many rich opportunities to explore and develop their thinking relating to the real world.